Guitar-Sound-Processing/GSP/hardware/DS_board.md

     - AGND to JST header
     - DGND to AGND

-In normal situation, all these jumpers shall be wired.
+In normal situation all these jumpers shall be wired.